Blog Home / Knowledge / Accounting KPIs for Internal Accounting Departments: Metrics That Matter

 • Compliance preparedness

-Let’s consider some of the more relevant KPIs in detail.
+Let’s look at some of the most relevant KPIs in more detail.

 1. Days Sales Outstanding (DSO)

-Purpose: Measures how long on average it takes to collect payment after a sale.
+Purpose: Measures the average time it takes to collect payment after a sale.

-Why it is important: A high DSO may indicate there are issues with credit control, customers’ payment practices, and/or cash flow management.
+Why it matters: A high DSO (Days Sales Outstanding) can indicate issues with credit control, customer payment habits, or cash flow management.

 Formula: DSO = (Accounts Receivable ÷ Total Credit Sales) × Number of Days

-Best practices: Generally, aim for a lower DSO, under 45 days is the best practice depending on the industry.
+Best practices: Aim for a lower DSO, typically under 45 days, though this may vary by industry.

 2. Days Payable Outstanding (DPO)

-Purpose: Measures the average days to pay suppliers.
+Purpose: Measures the average number of days it takes to pay suppliers.

-Why it’s important: This measure helps organisations effectively manage cash outflows while not damaging relationships with suppliers.
+Why it matters: Helps organisations manage cash outflows effectively while maintaining good relationships with suppliers.

 Formula: DPO = (Accounts Payable ÷ Cost of Goods Sold) × Number of Days

-Best practices: Aim to maintain a healthy balance, enabling capital management improvement without damaging supplier goodwill.
+Best practices: Maintain a healthy balance, paying on time to improve capital management without harming supplier goodwill.

 3. Accounts Receivable Turnover

-Purpose: Measures how efficiently a firm collects its receivables.
+Purpose: Measures how efficiently a company collects its receivables.

-Why it’s important: A high accounts receivable turnover indicates that credit policies are effective and collection processes are efficient.
+Why it matters: A high accounts receivable turnover shows that credit policies and collection processes are effective.

 Formula: Receivables Turnover = Net Credit Sales ÷ Average Accounts Receivable